priyamtejaswin/c00lHaX/trees.md

-# Of Trees and Forests ...
+% Of Trees and Forests
-*-- Priyam Tejaswin, 7th July 2019, Bengaluru*
+% Priyam Tejaswin
+% July 7, 2019

 I took these notes in VIM.
 All of it.
 Yeah.
 Deal with it.
+Rendered in Latex with `pandoc`.

 *Only took me 2 hours to begin using screen buffers with a new keymap for splits.*